-With the Mongol Ralliers in mind, we asked Julia, Global Operations Manager what are the worst mistakes she's come across in her time on the bureaucratic front lines.
+With the Mongol Ralliers in mind, we asked Julia, Global Operations Director what are the worst mistakes she’s come across in her time on the bureaucratic front lines.

-If you're a Mongol Rallier, you've got your very own Mongol Rally VM homepage.
-We're also going to remind you that you'll get £5 (or $10) off every visa if you use the discount code in your emails.
+If you’re a Mongol Rallier, you’ve got your very own Mongol Rally TVM homepage.
+We’re also going to remind you that you’ll get 15% off every visa admin processing fees if you use the discount code in your emails (MR2020).